ABOUT CERF

 • Integrate the priorities of local residents in the region’s 10-year plan

 The program seeks to develop and promote plans and strategies to identify high-quality, good-paying jobs in eco-friendly industries to increase disadvantaged communities' opportunities and quality of life.
-The CERF will also support businesses that invest in their workforces, pay living wages, and engage in environmentally sustainable business practices.
+The California Jobs First program will also support businesses that invest in their workforces, pay living wages, and engage in environmentally sustainable business practices.

 CERF LA HRTC GOVERNANCE MODEL (1)